FlippingFlips/pingod-controller-com/ReadMe.md

-﻿# PinGod.VP
+﻿# pingod-controller-com
 ---

 A COM controller to send / receive pinball events to Godot display.

 ## Controller Registry

-Use setup application to simplify regasm usage.
+Use the setup registry application to simplify regasm usage.

 ![image](screen.jpg)